codeforamerica/vita-min/docs/deployment.md

 Details about the environments:

 - Staging - an experimental environment.
-Generally up to date with the `master` branch, as it is deployed whenever `master` is updated on GitHub, provided the test suite passes.
+Generally up to date with the `main` branch, as it is deployed whenever `main` is updated on GitHub, provided the test suite passes.
 - Demo - a quality check and demonstration environment.
-Like Staging, it remains up to date with `master` thanks to continuous deployment.
+Like Staging, it remains up to date with `main` thanks to continuous deployment.
   Unlike Stating, it is rarely used for experimentation.
 - Production - the public, visible environment.
 The Production environment is the deploy target of the `release` branch.
 Like other environments,